 - Unit Weight: 2.29LBS

 The screen display spans 10.1 inches.
 While it only has a 1280×800 resolution, the price still makes the purchase well worth it.
-It is capable of running high-definition videos, which is great news for video streamers.
+It can run high-definition videos, which is great news for video streamers.
 For most purposes, this 10.1-inch screen display is adequate.

 This device has front and back cameras with decent resolutions.
 Both cameras offer 2megapixels, which is already enough if you are not fond of taking photos or you simply want to take decent shots.
-It can be useful in an emergency, and you do not have the time to grab your smartphone or DSLR to take photos.
+It can be useful in an emergency when you do not have the time to grab your smartphone or DSLR to take photos.

 This tablet is made of rigid plastic.
 While it may seem cheap quality, this material is not the type of plastic that attracts fingerprints.
 Mobile device users know how gadgets tend to get filled with smudgy fingerprints and end up looking cheap.